Tetrahedron: Trigonometry and the space of all shapes

 Three angles are the angles of some triangle if and only if their sum is 180° (π radians).
 What condition on 12 angles is necessary and sufficient for them to be the 12 angles of some tetrahedron?
-Clearly the sum of the angles of any side of the tetrahedron must be 180°.
+The sum of the angles of any side of the tetrahedron must be 180°.
 Since there are four such triangles, there are four such constraints on sums of angles, and the number of degrees of freedom is thereby reduced from 12 to 8.
 The four relations given by this sine law further reduce the number of degrees of freedom, from 8 down to not 4 but 5, since the fourth constraint is not independent of the first three.
-Thus the space of all shapes of tetrahedra is 5-dimensional.
+Thus, the space of all shapes of tetrahedra is 5-dimensional.